Multiple imputation for propensity score analysis with covariates missing at random: some clarity on within and across methods: Introduction

 \section{Introduction}

 Consider the common setting of an observational study where the analyst is interested in conducting a propensity score analysis.
 Here $A$ is a binary exposure, $Y$ is the observed outcome, and $Y_1$ and $Y_0$ are the potential outcomes \citep{rubin1974EstimatingCausalEffects} under exposure (treatment) and non-exposure (control condition).
 We take the estimand to be the average treatment effect (ATE), defined as $\E[Y_1-Y_0]=\E[Y_1]-\E[Y_0]$ (but this discussion is also relevant to other average effects such as the average treatment effect on the treated or the average treatment effect on another target population).
-We make the usual causal inference assumptions: (i) \textit{SUTVA} (i.e., no interference and treatment variation irrelevance) \citep{rubin1980RandomizationAnalysisExperimental}, which implies $Y=AY_1+(1-A)Y_0$; (ii) \textit{unconfoundedness} \citep{imbens2008RubinCausalModel} given covariates, formally, $A\independent Y_a\mid Z,X$ for $a=0,1$ (where $Z$ and $X$ denote covariates, to be differentiated shortly); and (iii) \textit{positivity}, formally, $\epsilon<\P(A=1\mid Z,X)<1-\epsilon$ for some $\epsilon>0$.
+We make the usual causal inference assumptions: (i) \textit{SUTVA} (i.e., no interference and treatment variation irrelevance) \citep{rubin1980RandomizationAnalysisExperimental}, which implies $Y=AY_1+(1-A)Y_0$; (ii) \textit{unconfoundedness} \citep{imbens2008RubinCausalModel} given covariates, formally, $A\independent Y_a\mid Z,X$ for $a=0,1$ (where $Z$ and $X$ denote covariates, to be differentiated shortly); and (iii) \textit{positivity} \citep{rosenbaum1983CentralRolePropensity}, formally, $\epsilon<\P(A=1\mid Z,X)<1-\epsilon$ for some $\epsilon>0$.

 The challenge is that while $Z,A,Y$ are fully observed, there are missing values in $X$, which complicates the analysis.
 To make progress the analyst will need to make some assumption about the missingness mechanism.
 Here we consider the common \textit{missing at random} (MAR) assumption: the missingness depends on the observed data, not on the missing values.
 While $Z$ and $X$ are typically multivariate, for the sake of exposition we will focus on the univariate $X$ case (but all the issues discussed here and all our conclusions apply generally to multivariate $X$ unless otherwise noted).
-With univariate $X$, the MAR assumption simply means $R\independent X\mid Z,A,Y$, where $R$ is the binary indicator for observing $X$.
+With univariate $X$, MAR simply means $R\independent X\mid Z,A,Y$, where $R$ is the binary indicator for observing $X$.
 That is, whether $X$ is missing or not may depend on the other covariates and/or on the treatment condition and/or the outcome, but not on the value of $X$ itself.
+In this setting complete-case analysis generally results in biased ATE estimation (due to distortion of the joint covariate and conditional outcome distributions), so the missingness needs to be handled with care.